-This tutorial outlines the locations features in the TPE web app.
-In TPE, a location is defined as a map coordinate: latitude and longitude.
+This tutorial outlines the locations features in Photo Ephemeris Web.
+A location is defined as a map coordinate: latitude and longitude.

 When saving a location, TPE records the red pin position along with the map zoom level.
 The elevation and time zone of the location are also stored as reference data.